cnut1648/dotfiles/README.md

 Use `bindkey` to bind key map to function.
 Use `bindkey "^Q"` to see the current bindings for `<Ctrl-Q>`; `"^[f` for `<Alt-f>`

+### Useful keymaps

+- `alt+.` will paste last argument of previous command, useful to change the script name with the same argument.

 ### Some useful zsh plugins

 - `extract` to extract files: use `x <file>` to extract file